rohitdeshmukh27/THM-Advent-of-Cyber-2025/19. ICS - Modbus - Claus for Concern/Notes.md

 **Your mission:** Investigate the TBFC Drone Delivery System, uncover how King Malhare's Eggsploit team has compromised it, and restore Christmas deliveries before SOC-mas is ruined.

-⚠️ **Warning:** King Malhare doesn't leave systems undefended.
+**Warning:** King Malhare doesn't leave systems undefended.
 Traps are waiting for the careless investigator.
 One wrong move and you might make things much worse.

 ---

-## 🔍 A Mysterious Discovery
+## **A Mysterious Discovery**

 As you walk through the warehouse control room, something catches your eye—a crumpled piece of paper on the floor near the PLC terminal.
 It looks like someone dropped it in a hurry.